1st Kings Chapter 1

 Nāṯān, meaning: “Given”; fl. c.
 1000 BC For more info click here

-the prophet, and Benaiah, and the mighty men, and Solomonשְׁלֹמֹה
+the prophet, and Benaiah, the warriors, and Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here